aljaljak2/Bachelor_rad-CV-for-tracking/README.md

 ### ROI (Region of Interest) Optimization

 ROI optimization restricts detection and tracking to a region around a specific player, greatly improving speed while maintaining accuracy for the target.
-The ROI is dynamically updated using Kalman filter predictions and adapts its size based on the player's movement and bounding box size.
+The ROI is dynamically updated based on the last detected position and size of the tracked player.
+The system always selects the detection closest to the previous position, adapts the ROI size to the player's bounding box, and expands or resets the ROI if the player is lost, ensuring consistent and efficient single-player tracking without the need for a Kalman filter or Deep SORT.

 **Example usage:**